usds/techfar-hub-website-v3/How-To-Update/tutorial-editing-existing.md

 ## Make a pull request

-1. At the top of the repo in github, there's a bar of links --- click the one that says _Pull reqeusts_
+1. At the top of the repo in github, there's a bar of links --- click the one that says _Pull requests_

     ![Main toolbar on a repo](images/main-tabs.png)
 2. Click the green "new pull request" button